 An identifier like supplier, for example:

-SKU Number vs UPC Codes
+SKU Number vs. UPC Codes

-Unique numeric identifiers for individual products?
+Unique numeric identifiers for individual items?

 “Wait a minute, that’s a UPC code.
 Nice try, BlueCart!
 You almost had me.”

 Not so fast!
 When it comes to SKU vs UPC code, there are a few differences to keep in mind.
 They’re similar, you’re right, but they’re used for different purposes.

 The primary difference is internal and external use.
 SKUs are only used internally for inventory management purposes.
 They’re not used externally (with customers) and scanned at checkout like a UPC is.

 SKUs and UPC numbers should complement each other and not be identical.
 The SKU should identify the product traits.
 On the other hand, the UPC should identify the manufacturer, in general.
 A UPC code lookup website will allow you to search for different UPCs or Universal Product Codes.

 Using SKU numbers is a product inventory management technique that allows businesses to handle a multitude of things that would otherwise be much more difficult.